Sandra Borch: 2022

 Borch received backlash from the Liberal Party and animal welfare organisations after suggesting that the wolf hunting period could be extended beyond the current one between 1 January and 15 February.
 The Liberals' Ola Elvestuen reacted, saying: "There is no reason to extend the felling period.
 It is set for 15 February to avoid hunting during the mating and breeding season for wolves.
 Animal welfare must take precedence over the government's desire to hunt.
 These are stable flocks in established territories.
 It does no harm if any wolf is still allowed to live".
 The animal welfare organisation NOAH, cited: "The Ministry itself has stated that this deadline is set for animal welfare reasons.
 Then one can not suddenly say that it no longer applies".

-As a result of the ongoing war in Ukraine, Borch announced a new guarantee of profitability for farmers who want to sow food grains in Norway.
+As a result of the ongoing Russian invasion of Ukraine, Borch announced a new guarantee of profitability for farmers who want to sow food grains in Norway.
 She also noted that the consequences for consumers would be the prices.
 She also opened for that the government and state would take a larger share of the bill for the food - instead of collecting it through increased prices to consumers.
 This would also be a part of the agricultural settlement.

 Borch toured farms in Southern Norway to hear farmers' needs in preparations for the agricultural settlement that would start in week 17.
 She expressed that the settlement negotiations "my most important exam", and went on to say that the government would be contributing to economic safety for farmers.
 She also expressed sympathy for farmers' concerns.